serpro69/ktchn8s/README.md

 If you encounter an issue or want to contribute a fix or an improvement, please create [a bug issue](https://github.com/serpro69/ktchn8s/issues/new?template=bug.md).
 <br>If you have a question or want to chat about this project, please create [a new discussion](https://github.com/serpro69/ktchn8s/discussions/new/choose).

+### History

+One of the biggest drivers behind this project was to get a much deeper familiarity with Kubernetes.
+I could play around with something like minikube on my laptop all day long, but I wanted something that would require me to treat it as production (or at least production-like) to get more hands on feel, break things, get frustrated, then fix them, rinse and repeat.
+That's pretty much how I like to learn.

+I also got my hands on a few old cisco devices and used this opportunity to get more hands-on with networking, which is another area I wanted to improve my skills in.
+Eventually I want to have a homelab that would be fully-operational and ready for production workloads, so I could use it for my personal projects, as well as for testing and experimenting with new technologies.

+I have a lot of experience with Ansible and Terraform, and I spent some time looking into how to provision the nodes.
+Most solutions were pretty heavy and cumbersome, to say the least.
+I eventually found [Khue's homelab repo](https://github.com/khuedoan/homelab) which just spins up a container to handle [PXE booting](https://serpro69.github.io/ktchn8s/concepts/pxe_boot/) the machines and then uses ansible for the rest.
+This immediately drew my attention as it was one of the pain-points I really wanted to automate.
+I also liked how his code was laid out and how the provisioning flow was structured - you provision baremetal machines, install k3s, and create ArgoCD resources, and then the latter is responsible for deploying everything else - so I used it as a base for my own homelab cluster.
+I wanted to make my cluster fully-operational first - working in small increments along the way - and modify it heavily afterwards.
+Forking his repo would require a lot of cleanups and unnecessary work, that's why my repo is technically not a "fork", although a lot of ideas and initial code was borrowed from his repo, for which he gets all the credits.

 ## Overview

 This project is still in the experimental stage.
 This means, among other things, that: